Stratio/Spark-MongoDB/README.md

 ## Requirements

-This library requires Spark 1.2+
+This library requires Spark 1.2+, Scala 10.4+, casbah 2.8+

 ## Using the library